cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 `CodeCoverageCLI.bat` | Allows downloading results from a Xpediter Code Coverage repository by specifying the repository name, system name and test ID.
 `SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
-`SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestCLI.bat` | Allows execution of Topaz for Total Test scenarios and suites.
-The Topaz for Total Test CLI is also documented in the Topaz online help
+`SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestCLI.bat` | Allows execution of Topaz for Total Test unit test scenarios and suites.
+`TotalTestFTCLI.bat` | Allows execution of Topaz for Total Test functional/integration test scenarios and suites.

 ## Workspace